Low Deposit & Government Schemes

 In short

 You do not need a 20% deposit to buy in 2026.
-There are several real pathways.
+There are several real options.
 Government guarantees.
 Shared equity, where the government owns part of the home alongside you.
 Lender-paid LMI (lenders mortgage insurance - the fee banks charge buyers with small deposits).
 And family-backed structures.
 Together they cover deposits from around 2% to 10%, each with its own eligibility rules and costs.
 One trade-off holds everywhere: the smaller the deposit, the cleaner the rest of your file needs to be.
 Your "file" is everything the lender sees - your credit history, income, spending and savings.

 Where the 20% rule came from, and why it quietly died